[The following Article is by Renegade Investor Chief Editor – Edward Blake]

 It could be argued that a move back into the $1000 will likely ignite the MSM coverage again and increase interest from retail investors.
-Coupled with the fact that many retail investors will be more aware of bitcoin from the previous spike and may soon have investment vehicles thy can then use to invest.
-This may help lead to an influx of retail capital into the bitcoin space.
+Coupled with the fact that many retail investors will be more aware of Bitcoin from the previous spike and may soon have investment vehicles thy can then use to invest.
+This may lead to an influx of retail capital into the Bitcoin space.

 Slowing global equity markets: